MicrosoftDocs/msteams-docs/msteams-platform/concepts/cloud-overview.md

 > [!NOTE]
 > Third-party apps are turned off by default for GCC and aren't available for GCC High and DOD.

-The following table includes Teams app capabilities and their availability for GCC, GCC High, and DOD:
+The following table includes Teams app capabilities and their availability in GCC, GCC High, and DOD:

 | &nbsp; | GCC | GCC High | DOD |
 |-------------|---------|---|---|